Kent Trachte, Ph.D.

 Director of Athletics, Head Football Coach

 Clark was promoted to his role as the director of athletics in 2012 and he has also served as the head football coach since 2008.
 With the football team, Clark has won two MAC titles, tutored 97 all-conference selections, 18 all-region selections, seven All-Americans, four Academic All-Americans, a Regional Player of the Year, a NCAA Postgraduate Scholarship winner and led the team to seven wins over top-25 programs.
 As the director of athletics, he oversees 17 men’s and women’s athletic teams.
 Significant improvements at the Shangraw Athletic Complex include new scoreboards and artificial turf replacement, as well as updates to the soccer/lacrosse field.
 Clark earned his Bachelor of Arts in business administration from Lycoming and earned a Master of Business Administration from Rowan University.
-Mike and his wife, Danielle, have three children, Allison, Brendan and Emily.
+Clark and his wife, Danielle, have three children, Allison, Brendan and Emily.
 They reside in Montoursville.

 Robert L. Dunkleberger